AbelVolpi/PokemonApi_Application/README.md

 the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
 concepts.

+Currently, the system has a modularization by layer with:
+- `app` - application class
+- `presentation` - views, viewModels and UI models
+- `domain` - use cases, repositories contracts and domain models
+- `data` - repositories implementations, and network classes
+- `common-test` - test classes reused in all modules

-Currently, the structure of the system is as follows:
+The structure is as follows:

 <img src="images/architecture.png" width="600" style="border-radius: 15px;">